 Keep in mind that the study is only highlighting the risk of secondary, treatment related cancers.
 I live with a host of long-term and late-stage side effects such as heart damage, nerve damage, cognitive disfunction and more.

-To learn more about evidence-based therapies to reduce the risk of cancer and side-effects, please scroll down the page, post a question or comment and I will reply ASAP.
+To learn more about evidence-based therapies to reduce the risk of cancer and side-effects such as a secondary cancer, please scroll down the page, post a question or comment and I will reply ASAP.

-“Survivors of childhood cancer remain at increased risk for treatment-related subsequent neoplasms, even after the age of 40, according to a new study published online ahead of print in the Journal of Clinical Oncology…
+“Survivors of childhood cancer remain at increased risk for treatment-related subsequent neoplasms (secondary cancer), even after the age of 40, according to a new study published online ahead of print in the Journal of Clinical Oncology…

 Patients were separated into 3 groups based on the therapy they had received as part of their primary lymphoma treatment or as salvage therapy for disease recurrence: